Skip to content

 The Fediverse is a collection of networking applications that federate with each other using the ActivityPub (AP) social networking protocol as the core.

-Bonfire kicked the federation direction off by supporting Valueflows as an extension of ActivityPub, and including the same Valueflows graphql api as hREA.
+• Bonfire kicked the federation direction off by supporting Valueflows as an extension of ActivityPub, and including the same Valueflows graphql api as hREA.
 This supports a user-friendly integration of social and economic networking, which we think is an important direction.
 Information is at the Bonfire website, the Valueflows extension is on gitlab.
 (In process.)
+As Bonfire releases its 1.0 version in 2025, it plans on addressing specific VF use cases with community involvement.

-Interfacer, a collaboration between FabCity Hamburg and Dyne (see below), built on Reflow to support a global network of Fab Cities that proposes a new urban, economic, social and industrial model that relocalises production to the city and its bioregional context, while building a digital infrastructure enabling ecological, economic and social sustainability.
+• Interfacer, a collaboration between FabCity Hamburg and Dyne (see below), built on Reflow to support a global network of Fab Cities that proposes a new urban, economic, social and industrial model that relocalises production to the city and its bioregional context, while building a digital infrastructure enabling ecological, economic and social sustainability.
 Here is a list of git repositories.
 You can try it here, webinar here, demo here.
-(Complete for single installations, federation not complete.)
+(Complete.)

 Other applications